Kalrissan Rottweilers, Reptiles and Amphibians

 Magnus at 12 months of age

-These two new additions are only 6-weeks old and are going great guns.
+These two guys are great.
 They are Common Tree Snakes (Dendrelaphis punctulata) and hopefully will be blue-morphs as adults.
 Already, we can see the distinct blue hue developing (on one more than the other at this stage).

 As you can see from these shots, Magnus has transformed into the most beautiful BLUE tree snake.
 We were hoping he would and he has - just like his mum.
 We hope to breed blue-phase Common Tree Snakes in the future.

 Roush is a Keelback (Tropidonophis mairii).
-Typical of his species, he is very secretive and we are alllowing him to settle in at the moment.
+Typical of her species, she is very secretive.
 Keelbacks are gentle in nature and are not to be confused with the Rough-Scaled snake, for which, it is often mistaken - this mistake can be deadly as the Roughy is a highly venomous and can be a very aggressive snake, whereas the Keelback is non-venomous and very gentle (usually).